This project is sponsored by the Institute for the Advanced Study of Automated Reasoning, Cognition, Science Music, and Lots of Other Stuff.

 --- George Bernard Shaw, Introduction to Saint Joan

 Cheap.
-Shaw did not suppose that he was in danger of being burnt.
+Shaw was honored, successful, and rich, and he lived happily to the age of 94.
 Whereas the early modern church did burn Joan, Bruno, Hus, etc. etc.

 In an article on Bunyan lately published in the "Contemporary Review" ---